Call Control Android

 Send to Voicemail - this mode sends the incoming blocked call directly to voicemail, without ringing your phone.

 * Note that “Disconnect” mode does not work reliably on all devices.
-If you experience issues with this mode, such as your music player starting on blocked calls, we recommend switching to "Send to Voicemail" mode for more reliable operation.
+If you experience issues with this mode, we recommend switching to "Send to Voicemail" or “Ignore” modes for more reliable operation.
+You can also make Call Control your Default Phone app and all call blocking modes will be supported.

-Call Waiting Blocking Mode - choose how to want to block calls while you’re on the phone.
+Call Waiting Blocking Mode - choose how you want to block calls while you’re on the phone.

 Blocking priority - in the event that you create conflicting rules in your Blocked and Allowed lists, this setting established a priority of which list will take precedence in the event of a conflict.